pecornilleau/etherlink-sandbox/README.md

 Use the `observer` script, same commands: `up`, `down`, `patch`.

-It targets mainnet, to change that edit `observer` and set another endpoint.
+It targets mainnet, to change that, choose another snapshot and edit `observer` to set another endpoint.